Bitter orange

 This section has been translated automatically.

-The bitter orange grows as an evergreen tree and reaches a height of up to 10 metres.
+The bitter orange grows as an evergreen tree and reaches a height of up to 10 meters.
 It has a round crown and has thorns in the leaf axils of the branches, which can reach a length of between 5 and 8 cm.

 Citrus aurantium is the parent plant of Aurantii amari epicarpium, the dried epicarp and mesocarp of the ripe fruit.